Yangon: Architecture

 A latter-day hallmark of Yangon is the eight-story apartment building.
 (In Yangon parlance, a building with no elevators (lifts) is called an apartment building and one with elevators is called a condominium.
 Condos which have to invest in a local power generator to ensure 24-hour electricity for the elevators are beyond the reach of most Yangonites.)
 Found throughout the city, eight-story apartment buildings provide inexpensive housing for many Yangonites.
 The apartments are usually eight stories high (including the ground floor) mainly because city regulations, until February 2008, required that all buildings higher than 75 ft or eight stories to install lifts.
 The code calls for elevators in buildings higher than 62 ft or six stories, likely ushering in the era of the six-story apartment building.
 Although most apartment buildings were built only within the last 20 years, they look much older and rundown due to shoddy construction and lack of proper maintenance.

 Unlike other major Asian cities, Yangon does not have any skyscrapers.
-Aside from a few high-rise hotels and office towers, most high-rise buildings (usually 10 stories and up) are "condos" scattered across prosperous neighborhoods north of downtown such as Bahan, Dagon, Kamayut and Mayangon.
+This is due to rule that no building should be more than 75% the height above sea level of Shwedagon Pagoda, which rises about 160 m.
+For instance, in 2015, a luxury housing project was cancelled due to its proximity to Shwedagon Pagoda.
+Critics of the project claimed that the project could cause structural damage to the pagoda.
+Aside from a few high-rise hotels and office towers, most high-rise buildings (usually 10 stories and up) are "condos" scattered across prosperous neighbourhoods north of downtown such as Bahan, Dagon, Kamayut and Mayangon.